 Here are a few ideas you can use to promote your giveaway:

 - Share your giveaway blog post on social media with your followers to encourage them to enter.

 - Send an update to your email list with a link to your giveaway post asking them to join in.

 - Submit your article to contest directories built to promote giveaways.

-Now that you know how to promote your contest let’s move on to learning how to pick a winner.
+Now that you know how to promote your contest let’s learn how to pick a winner.

-To draw a winner for your giveaway, there are several options.
-Although you should note, it largely depends on the type of contest you’re running.
+There are several ways to draw a winner for your giveaway.
+Although you should note that it largely depends on the type of contest you’re running.

-Most competitions draw winners randomly, whereas voting contest winners are determined by the number of votes there are.
+Most competitions draw winners randomly, whereas the number of votes determines voting contest winners.
 Competitions with a panel of judges, on the other hand, will need to be decided by the panel.

-For this tutorial, let’s focus on drawing a winner randomly, which you can easily achieve with RafflePress.
+For this tutorial, let’s focus on drawing a winner randomly, which you can quickly achieve with RafflePress.